Policies & Expectations

 Offer Dates and Guidelines

-Occasionally, an employer’s hiring timeline may fall outside of these preferred windows, and/or a student may ask for an extension or exception to these dates.
+We understand there may be timelines that fall outside of these preferred windows, and/or a student may ask for an extension or exception to these dates.
+In such instances,

 We expect employers will: